Protest or Riot? Foundations Navigate Legal Landmines

 According to Patrice Green, Bread & Roses’s co-chair, protesting has helped pave the way for notable policy developments, including the creation of Philadelphia’s housing trust fund and stopping the expansion of a large oil refinery in the city.

-Author's summary: Foundations navigate legal issues surrounding protests.
+Author's summary: Foundations face threats while supporting protests.

 more